-- 1 Select one or more fixtures in the channel grid.
-(Hold down the Command or Shift key as you click to select multiple fixtures.) - 2 Do one of the following: - Control-click one of the fixtures and choose Duplicate from the shortcut menu. - Hold down the Option key and drag the fixtures in the channel grid. - 3 In the dialog that appears, select or deselect the option "Adopt fixture properties in presets".
+- 1 In the Fixture Manager, select one or more fixtures in the channel grid.
+(Hold down the Command or Shift key as you click to select multiple fixtures.) - 2 Do one of the following: - Choose Edit \rightarrow Duplicate (or press Command-D). - Control-click one of the fixtures and choose Duplicate from the shortcut menu. - Hold down the Option key and drag the fixtures in the channel grid. - 3 In the dialog that appears, enter the desired number of copies. - 4 Select or deselect the option "Adopt data in presets".

 If the option is selected, Lightkey will copy all properties for the existing fixtures which are stored in presets to the new fixtures.
-In other words, the new fixtures will behave exactly like the existing fixtures (until you make changes to the presets).
+In other words, the new fixtures will behave exactly like the existing fixtures.